Grand Socco: Overview

-The term, socco is a Spanish corruption of the Arabic souq (or souk).
+The term socco is a Spanish corruption of the Arabic souk or souq.
 The Grand Socco is surrounded by a mosque, a few shops, several banks, half a dozen modest restaurants with covered outdoor seating areas, several cafés, the Cinema Rif, an Amendis office and a pharmacy.
 On one side is the arch entrance to Mendoubia Gardens and another arch leads to the Rue de la Kasbah, also known as Rue d'Italie.

+The square is also known for the Tangier Speech given by Sultan Mohammed V of Morocco on 9 April 1947, from which the official French name is derived.

 In the mid-1950s many large trees were cut down in the round central outdoor market.
 Currently, the Grand Socco has a large marble fountain in the center, surrounded by tall palm trees and small flower gardens with a dozen benches for people to sit and relax.

 The square underwent further development in 2005.